The Nation's Premier Manufacturing Business Brokers

 Most manufacturing business brokers treat a machine shop like a coffee shop.
 They value you on generic SDE (Seller Discretionary Earnings), ignore your heavy asset load, and fail to articulate your capabilities to buyers.

 The Precision Firm is different.
 We understand that your value isn't just in your P&L—it's in your equipment list, your AS9100 certifications, and your customer backlog.
-We don't just list businesses; we manage industrial exits.
+We don't just list businesses; we manage industrial exits

-• WIP (Work in Progress): We ensure you get paid for the work on the floor, not just the work out the door.
+| Doesn't understand WIP or production backlog | Negotiates WIP as a separate closing adjustment so you get paid for work on the floor, not just work out the door |

 Specialized Industrial Sectors We Serve